guillermooo/sublime-undocs/source/extensibility/packages.rst

 .. sidebar:: Installing Packages vs Installed Packages

-   Note that "installing a package" actually doesn't make that package a Sublime Text installed package. *Installed packages* are ``.sublime-package`` files residing in the ``Installed Packages`` folder.
-In this guide, we use *install a package* to mean either copying a package to ``Packages`` or a *.sublime-package* file to *Installed Packages*.
-We hope to come up with a less confusing terminology in the future to explain this!
+   Note that installing a package doesn't actually make that package an installed package. *Installed packages* are *.sublime-package* files residing in the ``Installed Packages`` directory.
+In this guide, we use *to install a package* to mean to copy a package to :file:`Packages`.

-..
-XXX - I'm not sure this is still true.
-   Sublime Text can restore any package located in ``Installed Packages``, but can't automatically restore the packages located in ``Packages``.
+   Sublime Text can restore any package located in ``Installed Packages``, but not every package located in ``Packages``.

 .. _installation-of-sublime-packages: